 No, in fact it is the opposite.
 The focus of SHIP is sustainability - being able to make policy, system and environmental changes and build upon these healthy improvements continually.
 For more information, contact Health and Human Services.

-For more information on the State Health Improvement Partnership (SHIP), contact Health and Human Services or visit the SHIP webpage on the Minnesota Department of Health site.
+For more information on the State Health Improvement Partnership (SHIP), contact Health and Human Services.

 For more information see our section on Medical Benefits and the Department of Veterans Affairs eligibility requirements for enrollment in VA’s Health Care System.